sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

 modifying the HTML afterwards.

-The editor will highlight the syntax of both languages for you, and if you press F11, will allow you to edit in full screen mode.
+The editor will highlight the syntax of both languages for you, and if you press :kbd:`F11`, will allow you to edit in full screen mode.
+For SQL, you can use :kbd:`CTRL+SPACE` to get context-sensitive help with ASM's tables and columns.

 For some excellent beginner tutorials on both SQL and HTML, see www.w3schools.com